isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 forgo obtaining an IPv4 address if the network provides IPv6 connectivity.
 The general idea is that a network administrator can enable this option to signal to compatible dual-stack devices that the IPv6 connectivity is available and they can shut down their IPv4 stack.
-The new option `v6-only-preferred` is expressed as 32 bit unsigned integer and expressed for how long the device should disable its stack for.
+The new option `v6-only-preferred` content is a 32 bit unsigned integer and specifies for how long the device should disable its stack for.
 The value is expressed in seconds.

 The draft mentions V6ONLY_WAIT timer.
 This is implemented in Kea by setting the value of